ItzShubhamDev/3dprinter/JOURNAL.md

 ### Day 5 (1 August)

-**Log 1** - Fixed heatbed and created mounting plates and brackets for motion and extrusion motors respectively.
+**Log 1** - The heatbed I previously added was just a temporary and I made that it a hurry so I forgot the heatbed needs to be separated and the bottom part should be a separate entity screwed onto the Lead Screw and onto the Linear bearings.
+So fixed that.
+And also added mounting plates and brackets for the Motion and extrusions motors respectively.

 <img width="718" height="498" alt="image" src="https://github.com/user-attachments/assets/4fae13a6-a9ca-40a7-9eae-55cd9278c49a" />